awsdocs/amazon-rds-user-guide/doc_source/USER_StopInstance.md

 ## Limitations<a name="USER_StopInstance.Limitations"></a>

 The following are some limitations to stopping and starting a DB instance:
-+ You can't stop a DB instance that has a Read Replica, or that is a Read Replica\.
++ You can't stop a DB instance that has a read replica, or that is a read replica\.
 + You can't stop an Amazon RDS for SQL Server DB instance in a Multi\-AZ configuration\.
 + You can't modify a stopped DB instance\.
 + You can't delete an option group that is associated with a stopped DB instance\.